googleapis/python-spanner-django/README.rst

     $ python3 manage.py migrate

 and that'll take a while to run.
-After this you should can see the tables and indices created in your Cloud Spanner console.
+After this you should be able to see the tables and indices created in your Cloud Spanner console.

 Now run your server
 ~~~~~~~~~~~~~~~~~~~